ISSN: 3080-020X

 Read more

-Like a Raging Storm: The Egyptian Air Force as a Key Instrument in Advancing Egypt’s Revised National Interests Following the Revolutionary Years The Need for Attack Helicopters: Characteristics and Challenges in the Era of Modern Warfare
+Like a Raging Storm: The Egyptian Air Force as a Key Instrument in Advancing Egypt’s Revised National Interests Following the Revolutionary Years

 Yuval Peleg and Yirmi Shifferman